-This Life Jacket is designed for extended survival in rough, open water.
+This PFD is designed for extended survival in rough, open water.
 It usually will turn an unconscious person face up and has over 22 pounds of buoyancy.
-This is the best Life Jacket to keep you afloat in remote regions where rescue may be slow in coming.
+This is the best PFD to keep you afloat in remote regions where rescue may be slow in coming.

-This "classic" life jacket comes in several sizes for adults and children and is for calm inland water where there is chance of fast rescue.
-It is less bulky and less expensive than a Type I, and many will turn an unconscious person face-up in the water.
+This "classic" PFD comes in several sizes for adults and children and is for calm inland water where there is chance of fast rescue.
+It is less bulky and less expensive than an offshore and many will turn an unconscious person face-up in the water.

 These life jackets are generally considered the most comfortable, with styles for different boating activities and sports.
 They are for use in calm water where there is good chance of fast rescue since they will generally not turn an unconscious person face-up.
 Flotation aids come in many sizes and styles.

 These are designed to be thrown to a person in the water.
 Throwable devices include boat cushions, ring buoys, and horseshoe buoys.
 They are not designed to be worn and must be supplemented by wearable life jacket.
 It is important to keep these devices immediately available for emergencies, and they should not be used for small children, non-swimmers, or unconscious people.

 Special use devices include boardsailing vests, deck suits, pullover vests, work vests, some hybrid life jackets, inflatable life jackets with ISAF/ORC harness and others.
 They are only appropriate for specific uses or conditions.
 Some meet the U.S. Coast Guard’s Carriage Regulations only if worn in accordance with the label.